How to become accredited

 Granting accreditation

-Throughout the accreditation cycle, the organisation also has the opportunity to amend its scope of accreditation to have new activities covered or existing activities removed.
+The organisation also has the opportunity to amend its scope of accreditation to have new activities covered or existing activities removed in between the periodic reassessments.

 Confidentiality